 The primary interior lighting system uses 32-Watt linear fluorescent T8 lamps.
-Fixture types include 2-lamp or 4-lamp, 4-foot-long recessed troffers and recessed can fixtures with LED all-purpose lamps.
-Typically, T8 fluorescent lamps use electronic ballasts.
+There is one 40-Watt T12 and one 75-Watt T12 fixture.
+Fixture types include 1- or 2-lamp, 4-foot-long recessed troffers, and surface mounted fixtures and 2-foot fixtures with linear tube lamps.
+Typically, T8 fluorescent lamps use electronic ballasts and T12 fluorescent lamps use less efficient magnetic ballasts.

+Some lamps have been changed over to LED's.
+Additionally, there are some compact fluorescent lamps (CFL) plug-in lamps.
 All exit signs are LED.
 Most fixtures are in fair condition.
 Interior lighting levels were generally sufficient.
+Interior lighting fixtures are controlled by wall switches.